shaadclt/Fine-tune-PaliGemma-Image-Captioning/README.md

 # Fine-tuning PaliGemma for Image Captioning
-This project demonstrates how to use fine-tune PaliGemma model for image captioning.
+This project demonstrates how to fine-tune PaliGemma model for image captioning.
 The PaliGemma model, developed by Google Research, is designed to handle images and generate corresponding captions.

 ## Overview
 The notebook includes the following key steps: